-The College's Admissions Office provides admissions applications and forms to the public and houses current and former student records and transcripts.
+The College's Admissions Office processes admissions applications and conducts enrollment for the public and houses student records and transcripts.
 The Admissions Office is on the first floor, east wing.

 BOOKSTORE

 Galveston College's Bookstore is open to the public and provides required textbooks, supplies and a variety items to students.
 It is located on the first floor, west wing.